databricks/databricks-sdk-py/README.md

 ## Long-running operations

-More than 20 methods across different Databricks APIs are long-running operations for managing things like clusters, command execution, jobs, libraries, Delta Live Tables pipelines, and Databricks SQL warehouses.
-For example, in the Clusters API, once you create a cluster, you receive a cluster ID, and the cluster is in the `PENDING` state while Databricks takes care of provisioning virtual machines from the cloud provider in the background.
-But the cluster is only usable in the `RUNNING` state.
-Another example is the API for running a job or repairing the run: right after the run starts, the run is in the `PENDING` state, though the job is considered to be finished only when it is in the `TERMINATED` or `SKIPPED` states.
-And of course you. would want to know the error message when the long-running operation times out or why things fail.
-And sometimes you want to configure a custom timeout other than the default of 20 minutes.

-To hide all of the integration-specific complexity from the end user, Databricks SDK for Python provides a high-level API for _triggering_ the long-running operations and _waiting_ for the releated entities to reach the right state or return back the error message about the problem in case of failure.
+When you invoke a long0running operation, the SDK provides a high-level API to _trigger_ these operations and _wait_ for the related entities to reach the correct state or return the error message in case of failure.
 All long-running operations have the `wait: bool` optional keyword argument, which is enabled by default.
 These methods return information about the relevant entity once the operation is finished.
 It is possible to configure a custom timeout by optionally providing a number of minutes in `timeout` keyword argument.

+There are a number of long-runng opereations in Databricks APIs such as managing:
+* Clusters,
+* Command execution
+* Jobs
+* Libraries
+* Delta Live Tables pipelines
+* Databricks SQL warehouses.

+For example, in the Clusters API, once you create a cluster, you receive a cluster ID, and the cluster is in the `PENDING` state Meanwhile
+Databricks takes care of provisioning virtual machines from the cloud provider in the background.
+The cluster is only usable in the `RUNNING` state and so you have to wait for that state to be reached.

+Another example is the API for running a job or repairing the run: right after the run starts, the run is in the `PENDING` state.
+The job is only considered to be finished when it is in either the `TERMINATED` or `SKIPPED` state.
+Also you would likely need the error message if the long-running operation times out failed with an error code.
+Other times you may want to configure a custom timeout other than the default of 20 minutes.

 In the following example, `CreateAndWait` returns `ClusterInfo` only once the cluster is in the `RUNNING` state, otherwise it will timeout in 10 minutes: